jmcmullen/5starhr/content/posts/hr-advice-7-tips-for-better-interviewing-technique.md

 ## 6. Understand what drives potential applicants that will apply for your role and be able to articulate how your company meets those needs.

-* Different generations want different things, understand generational differences
+* Different generations want different things, understand generational differences.
-* Don't forget to make sure the job is going to appeal to the candidate
+* Don't forget to make sure the job is going to appeal to the candidate.

 ## 7. When you find what you’re looking for – close the deal!

 If your hiring process takes 2 months to make a decision, you risk losing your candidates.
-While you should never rush the process – you need to move quickly when you have found the right person
+While you should never rush the process – you need to move quickly when you have found the right person.

 **AND FINALLY: Don’t forget to always check their references!**